TabrisHaby/TabrisHaby.github.io/_posts/2017-08-22-My-Code-Titanic-Python.md

 for data in c :
     data['Title'] = data['Title'].replace(['Mr','Mrs','Miss','Master','Other'],
         [0,1,2,3,4])
-# title may has a strong relationship with Age and Sex, may drop in Emsemble
+# title may has a strong relationship with Age and Sex, may drop in Later

-In [147]:
 # 2.2.6 Age
 # age is a skewed distribution with a large tail, I considered to scale the data
 # at first , but I found groupize the age will be better choice